rockettheme/docs/Docs/wordpress/themes/voxel/INDEX.md

 * WordPress 3.2+
 * Gantry Framework

->> NOTE: Gantry v1.30+ is required for Ximenia to work correctly.
+>> NOTE: Gantry v1.30+ is required for Voxel to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website][gantry].

 Key Features
 -----
 * Responsive Layout
+* 960px and 1200px Fixed Layouts
-* 8 Preset Styles
+* 12 Preset Styles
 * 82 Widget Positions
-* 10 Styled and 25 Structural Widget Variations
+* 11 Styled and 26 Structural Widget Variations
-* Extensive RokSprocket Integration
 * Powerful Core Gantry Framework
 * iPhone/Android viewing support
+* RokSprocket Mosaic Layout Integration
 * Custom Content Typography
 * Fusion MegaMenu & Splitmenu
 * Load Transitions
 * FF, Safari, Chrome, Opera, IE7+ Compatible
 * W3C XHTML 1.0 / CSS Valid

-### Integrated Styling for RokSprocket
+### RokSprocket Mosaic Layout
-![][roksprocket1]
-The varying layout modes of RokSprocket: Headlines, Features, Tabs and Mosaic; all have Ximenia-specific styling, as seen on the Ximenia Demo site.
-RokSprocket is a powerful content widget with an intuitive administrator interface.
+![][roksprocket]
+Mosaic, a new template layout for RokSprocket, that presents content in a dynamic and interactive grid structure; perfect for magazine sites.
+The grids auto-align, so it doesn't matter if you have different sizes for images or text.

+### Intuitive User Interface
+![][roksprocket2]
+RokSprocket is a very powerful and full featured extension that is a real game-changer when it comes to displaying content in WordPress.
+The plugin itself, follows RokGallery’s revolutionary approach to UI and implements a stunning new compound filter system based on OS X’s Finder functionality.

 [gantry]: http://www.gantry-framework.org/
 [gantry_install]: ../../start/gantry.md
-[ximenia]: assets/ximenia.jpeg
-[responsive]: assets/responsive.jpg
-[roksprocket1]: assets/roksprocket_1.jpg
+[voxel]: assets/voxel2.jpeg
+[roksprocket]: assets/roksprocket.jpg
-[roksprocket2]: assets/roksprocket_2.jpg
+[roksprocket2]: assets/roksprocket2.jpg
-[roksprocket3]: assets/roksprocket_3.jpg
-[roksprocket4]: assets/roksprocket_4.jpg
 [gantry4]: assets/gantry4.jpg
 [bootstrap]: http://twitter.github.com/bootstrap/